McGillAISociety/mcgillaiwebsite/mcgillai/README.md

 1. Make sure you have Node.js and NPM from Browser, then run `npm install` to install dependencies into the local `node_modules` folder.
 2. Run `npm run start` to run the app locally in development mode, and view it in the browser via [http://localhost:3000](http://localhost:3000).

+## Usage Guide
+Read the `USAGE.md` file for general file navigation and a guide on updating certain website features.

 ## Deployment Guide
 **Steps 1-2** only need to be done before your first time deploying to the website.
 1. Install the AWS command line interface (CLI) [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html) (version 1 should suffice).